By JAKE BLEIBERG and PAUL J. WEBER

 “It’s disgusting.
 Disgusting,” said Michael Brown, whose 9-year-old son was in the school’s cafeteria on the day of the shooting and survived.
 “They’re cowards.”

-According to the report, the gunman fired approximately 142 rounds inside the school — and it is “almost certain” that at least 100 shots came before any officer entered, according to the committee, which laid out numerous failures.
+The gunman fired approximately 142 rounds inside the building — and it is “almost certain” that at least 100 shots came before any officer entered, according to the report, which laid out numerous failures.
+Among them:

-The report also criticized a Border Patrol tactical team, saying it waited for a bulletproof shield and working master key for a door to the classroom, which was most likely never locked, before entering.
-In all, the report put nearly 150 Border Patrol agents at the scene.
+— The commander of a Border Patrol tactical team waited for a bulletproof shield and working master key for a door to the classrooms that may have not even been needed, before entering.

-Hours after the report was released, Uvalde officials separately made public for the first time hours of body camera footage from the city’s police officers who responded to the attack
+Hours after the report was released, Uvalde officials separately made public for the first time hours of body camera footage from the city’s police officers who responded to the attack.
+It included video of several officers reacting to word from a dispatcher, roughly 30 minutes after the shooting began, that a child in the room had called 911.

-One video from Uvalde Staff Sgt.
-Eduardo Canales, the head of the city’s SWAT team, showed the officer approaching the classroom when gunfire rang out at 11:37 a.m.
+Other body camera video from Uvalde Staff Sgt.
+Eduardo Canales, the head of the city’s SWAT team, showed the officer approaching the classrooms when gunfire rang out at 11:37 a.m.

 A minute later, Canales said: “Dude, we’ve got to get in there.
 We’ve got to get in there, he just keeps shooting.
 We’ve got to get in there.”
 Another officer could be heard saying “DPS is sending their people.”

-It was 72 minutes later, at 12:50 p.m., when officers finally breached the classroom and kill the shooter.
+It was 72 minutes later, at 12:50 p.m., when officers finally breached the classrooms and kill the shooter.

 Weber reported from Austin, Texas.
-Associated Press writer Terry Wallace in Dallas also contributed to this report.
+Associated Press writer Jamie Stengle contributed from Dallas.

 Leave a Reply